morsimha/CipherCrack/README.md

 # ChiperCrack

 ChiperCrack is a cryptographic analysis tool designed to decode encrypted messages using XOR operations and known plaintext attacks.
-The tool takes hexadecimal-encoded messages and performs XOR-based decryption, allowing users to uncover hidden plaintexts.
+The tool takes hexadecimal-
-What special about this tool is the ability to use Crib Dragging in order to gradually reveal the secret code using user's input and direction.

 ## Features